Rule 6.1 of the Hawaii Professional Rules of Conduct states that a lawyer should aspire to provide at least fifty hours of pro bono services per year.

 UNIVERSITY OF HAWAII ELDER LAW PROGRAM (UHELP)

-UHELP has an attorney/professor, a program administrator/legal assistant and several student law clerks.
-UHELP operates throughout the calendar year and provides basic legal assistance, advice and information.
-UHELP is not permitted to assist with business or criminal law matters or with personal injury or other fee-generating cases.
-You may qualify for services if you are 60 years or older and are socially or economically needy or if you are a caregiver of an older person and need legal assistance on behalf of the older person.
-(Each case is evaluated according to its own merits and in accordance with staff capabilities)
+UHELP has an attorney/professor, a program administrator/legal assistant and several volunteer community attorneys.
+UHELP operates throughout the calendar year and provides limited basic legal assistance, advice, information and referral to individuals who are 60 years or older and are socially or economically needy.
+UHELP is not permitted to assist with business or criminal law matters (including traffic violations) or with personal injury or fee-generating cases.
+Each case is evaluated according to its own merits and in accordance with staff capabilities.

 Contact: (808) 956-654, http://www.hawaii.edu/uhelp/